isomerpages/nlb-biblioasia/_podcast/Episode 4/Transcript.md

 Is <i>belacan</i> very common in Southeast Asian cuisine?

 Toffa  <br>
 <i>Belacan</i> is a common flavouring agent.
-So in Southeast Asian cuisine...
 In Thailand, you wouldn't use the term <i>belacan</i>, you would use the term, <i>kapi</i>.
-In Indonesia, you would use 'terasi', although some parts do use the word <i>belacan</i>.
+In Indonesia, you would use "terasi", although some parts do use the word <i>belacan</i>.
 In Myanmar, <i>ngapi seinsa</i> refers to shrimp paste specifically.
 Like I said, <i>ngapi</i> is an all-encompassing term that refers to different types of fermented fish products.
 In Southeast Asian cuisine, it is usually used as a flavouring agent to flavour curries, stews.
 But in Singapore's context, you have different kinds of sambal.
 You have your <i>sambal belacan</i>, which is simply made from toasted and pounded <i>belacan</i> that is mixed with chilies, some kind of acid like lime juice, salt and sugar.
 So sambal <i>belacan</i> also has counterparts in other parts of Southeast Asia, like the <i>nam prik kapi</i>, which is a Thai version.

 Jimmy  <br>
 Okay.
 Why is <i>belacan</i> or fermented shrimp paste used as a flavouring agent?
 What is special about it that makes it so popular?